pranabpm/VM-Application-deployment-with-Azure-Policy/README.md

 Automation

 So far so good – Application installation during VM deployment worked.
 What if you have a scenario where you want to make sure any VM or scale set that will be deployed in your subscription/resource group should have a particular application/s installed.
-TL;DR – enforce all deployments of a particular application of a most recent version
+TL;DR – enforce a particular application are of the most recent version on each VM or scaleset provisioned.

 This can be achieved using a DeployIfNotExist Azure policy.
 Let’s try it in the subsequent section.
 For the PoC I am going to assign a policy at the Resource Group level to enforce a particular application (Chrome) with specific version deployed to each VM and scale set.
+The reference to the custom policy source code is available for reference and reuse.
 12)	Create a policy under Policy -> Authoring -> Definition.
 Add definition location, Name, and add a custom policy.

 <img width="600" height="470" alt="Picture14" src="https://github.com/user-attachments/assets/7eb893cb-aa79-4326-8102-95b8be3104a6" />